rmppmove-tools/readmarkable-koreader-installation-tool/README.md

 ## Note: Your reMarkable™ device (RMPP Move, RMPP) will first need to be switched to Developer Mode before you can use this installation tool.
 Please visit the following link on reMarkable™'s website for additional information about Developer Mode https://support.remarkable.com/s/article/Developer-mode

+## Note: BETA VERSIONS of reMarkable OS have NOT been tested or certified to work with this tool.
+You are strongly encouraged to use only STABLE VERSIONS of reMarkable OS

-## IMPORTANT - DURING INSTALLATION YOU MAY BE PROMPTED TO MANUALLY RESTART YOUR DEVICE IF IT DOES NOT AUTOMATICALLY RESTART ON ITS OWN - PLEASE WATCH FOR A NOTIFICATION MESSAGE WINDOW
+## IMPORTANT - DURING BOTH THE FULL INSTALLATION MODE (AT STEP 14) AND THE MAINTENANCE MODE (AT STEP 2) YOU WILL BE PROMPTED TO MANUALLY RESTART YOUR DEVICE IF IT DOES NOT AUTOMATICALLY RESTART ON ITS OWN - PLEASE CAREFULLY WATCH FOR A NOTIFICATION MESSAGE WINDOW AT THESE RESPECTIVE STEPS

 Download the correct .zip file version for your specific machine operating system (Windows, MacOS) from the READMarkable KOReader Installer landing page: